Reasons to go vegan:

 It’s time to ask ourselves: if it is now possible to live a life that involves delicious food and drink, delivers better health, leaves a smaller carbon footprint and avoids killing other creatures – then why don’t we?

-Thanks for taking the time to read about all the reasons to go vegan and maybe your next meal will be vegan. 🙂
+Thanks for taking the time to read about all the reasons to go vegan and maybe your next dinner will be vegan. 🙂